 If you are released on bail or charged with committing a criminal offence, the expert criminal defence lawyers at Draycott Browne will guide you through the next steps and do everything we can to help avoid conviction or reduce the penalties, tirelessly seeking the best possible outcome for you.

 What happens after an interview under caution with a regulator?

-Following an interview under caution by a regulatory body like the HSE, or the Environment Agency, it is unlikely that you will be arrested unless there is a police officer in attendance.
+Following an interview under caution by a regulatory body like the HSE or the Environmental Agency, it is unlikely that you will be arrested unless there is a police officer in attendance.

-You will need to sign the seal around the recording to prevent tampering, and you’ll be given written information about what will happen next.
+You will need to sign the seal around the recording to prevent tampering as outlined by Code E of PACE, and you’ll be given written information about what will happen next.

 At the end of the interview the likely outcomes are:

 - You may be formally cautioned

 - A criminal investigation may be launched against you

 Is a voluntary interview less serious than an interview under arrest?